Skip to Content

 Port Canaveral Hotels

 I always recommend that cruise passengers arrive at least a day in advance.
-The risk of flight delays is always a risk, and arriving early can definitely help mitigate that risk.
+The risk of flight delays is always a risk, and arriving early can help mitigate that risk.
 On our last sailing, our luggage was delayed, so it was nice to have some extra time before we had to board the ship.

 You’ll have lots of options when choosing where to stay that night.
 Some guests choose to go to Walt Disney World first, while others prefer to stay near the Orlando International Airport (where they can get transportation to the port in the morning).
 You may also consider staying near the port.
 Here are some options: